- Written by Dr.Mehmet Demircioglu

 It may also be considered in some patients who want to preserve parts of the donor area from widespread punch extraction, although even that needs to be discussed very carefully.

-But I would not frame FUT as an easy shortcut.
+FUT is not an easy shortcut.

-So even when FUT is considered, it should be approached conservatively and thoughtfully, not casually.
+Even when FUT is considered, it should be approached conservatively and thoughtfully, not casually.

 I become more cautious about FUT when a patient likes short haircuts, has a tight scalp, has a history of thick or raised scars, already feels anxious about visible evidence of surgery, or may need several future procedures.
 These details can change the whole donor strategy.